 Finding Middle Ground

-“I believe there is middle ground between authoritarian and permissive,” said Dr. Leman.
+“I believe there is middle ground between authoritarian and permissive,” Leman said.
 “It is being authoritative.
 Authoritative parents do not dominate their children and make all decisions for them.
 They use the principles of reality discipline, which are tailor-made to give children the loving correction and training they need.”

 Authoritative discipline involves at least three things: